craue/TwigExtensionsBundle/README.md

 # Information

-TwigExtensionsBundle is a collection of useful Twig extensions for your Symfony2 project.
+TwigExtensionsBundle is a collection of useful Twig extensions for your Symfony project.

 A live demo with code examples can is available at http://craue.de/sf2playground/en/CraueTwigExtensions/.